 Photography Paul Grace

-"Non Binary, Gender Fluid, Gender Queer are all fine, I'm quite changeable really."
+"Non-binary, Gender-fluid, Gender-wueer are all fine.
+I'm quite changeable really."

 "They/them or he/him"

 "I'm transgender identifying as non-binary but falling under the Trans umbrella.
 I identify heavily with the acronym QTPOC, being both Queer, Trans, and a Person of Colour.
-We use the scene to blur gender lines and I also using drag as a coping mechanism for gender dysphoria as well as a way to introduce race narratives to a predominantly white conversation."
+We use the scene to blur gender lines and as a coping mechanism for gender dysphoria.
+It's also a way to introduce race narratives to a predominantly white conversation."

 "He is punk trash.
 He doesn't care about looking pretty or well groomed.
 He doesn't care about being controversial.
 He can strut on stage in nothing but boxers, 9inch platform boots and a tee, or BDSM gear."

 "My tag line is 'serving porn and politics'.
 I will fuck myself mid-performance and/or give a heart-felt political presentation.
 Regular audiences will cry, feel empowered and simultaneously be aroused.
 I've covered mental health, Black Lives Matter, Trans suicide rates, Brexit, white supremacy, hate-crime and tributes."

 "Benjamin Butch has done more for the King scene than most realize.
 He will be as infamous as most Queens from Rupaul's Drag Race.